tharte/emacs-reveal/README.md

-GNU Emacs, load an `org` file (e.g., `Readme.org` coming with `org-re-reveal`, available under directory `/root/.emacs.d/elpa/org-re-reveal-<some-version-specific-string>`) and export the reveal.js presentation (with function `org-re-reveal-export-to-html`, bound to key `C-c C-e v v`).
+GNU Emacs, load an `org` file (e.g., `Readme.org` coming with `org-re-reveal`, available under directory `/root/.emacs.d/elpa/org-re-reveal-<some-version-specific-string>`) and export the reveal.js presentation (either with function `org-re-reveal-export-to-html`, bound to key `C-c C-e v v`, or `oer-reveal-export-to-html`, bound to key `C-c C-e w w` for additional reveal.js plugins).

 Copy the generated HTML presentation (and resources `local.css` as well as `images/`) from the container to a directory with your `reveal.js`